UCREL/pymusas/CONTRIBUTING.md

 ## Making a pull request

-* If your pull requests involves contributing to the docstrings, see the guidance below on [writing docstrings](#writing-docstrings), then you need to test if the documentation can build without error (all of the make commands apart from `create-api-docs` require **docker**, for more information on these make commands see the [website section below](#website)):
+* If your pull requests involves contributing to the docstrings, see the guidance below on [writing docstrings](#writing-docstrings), then you need to test if the documentation can build without error (all of the make commands apart from `create-api-docs` require [docker](https://docs.docker.com/), for more information on these make commands see the [website section below](#website)):

 ```bash
 make create-api-docs # This command automatically generates the API documentation that the website serves